kylegraycar/kylegraycar.github.io/about.md

 I'm Kyle!

-I'm from California, taught English in southwest China for 18 months, and am now back in San Francisco working for [Asia Society][].
-I'm really interested in finding ways the US and China could work together to develop and market clean technologies like solar energy.
-My hobbies are taiko drumming, bouldering, and watching Game of Thrones.
+I'm interested in finding ways the US and China could work together to develop clean technologies like solar energy.
+My hobbies are taiko drumming, bass guitar, and bouldering.

-Welcome to my personal website!
+Welcome to my personal website.
 I built it with [Jekyll][] and host it on [GitHub][].

 [Resume][]